k45sle/NUVIO_BADGES/resources/soul.md

 If the final quality pass finds blocking issues or worthwhile fixes:

 1. Evaluate the findings.
-2. Delegate fixes to a GPT-5.6 Luna Max or Luna Ultra implementation agent.
+2. Delegate fixes to a GPT-6 Luna Medium/High or Luna Max implementation agent.
 3. Re-run relevant validation.
-4. Run another GPT-5.6 Sol Medium quality pass when the fixes are substantive.
+4. Run another GPT-6 Sol Medium quality pass when the fixes are substantive.

 Repeat until no known blocking issues remain.